koustubhjuvekar/My-Projects/Project - 1/README.md

 **Issue Fixed:**  <br>

-✔  &ensp;Additional on-demand backups were created in the primary region (Frankfurt), which successfully triggered the copy jobs.
+✔  &ensp;Additional on-demand backups were created in the Primary region (Europe - Frankfurt - eu-central-1), which successfully triggered the copy jobs.

-✔  &ensp;This ensured that recovery points were eventually replicated to the secondary region (Canada).
+✔  &ensp;This ensured that recovery points were eventually replicated to the Secondary region (Canada - Central - ca-central-1).

 <br>

 **2. Restore Failure via AWS Backup Console**

-❓  &ensp;While attempting to restore the EC2 instance directly from the recovery point in the Canada (Central) region using the AWS Backup console, the process failed.
+❓  &ensp;While attempting to restore the EC2 instance directly from the recovery point in the Secondary Region (Canada - Central - ca-central-1), using the AWS Backup console, the process failed.

 ❓  &ensp;The restore from AWS Backup console failed because the original VPC, subnet, and security groups from Frankfurt were not available in the Canada region, causing a configuration mismatch.